 The case of the Queensway Group shows how difficult it can be to determine the beneficial owners of multinational corporations with complex transnational corporate structures.
 In order to understand these linkages better, banks should be required without exception to identify the beneficial owner of firms with which they do business.
 In June 2014, the U.S. Department of Treasury's Financial Crimes Enforcement Network (FinCEN) announced its intention to mandate that U.S. financial institutions identify beneficial owners of firms with which they do business as a standard part of their due diligence process.
-454 Global financial centers and resource-rich states alike would benefit from enacting similar rules.
+Global financial centers and resource-rich states alike would benefit from enacting similar rules.

 Additionally, banks should be required to undertake enhanced customer due diligence investigations on clients with extensive linkages to governments known to exhibit high levels of public sector corruption.
 Enhanced due diligence entails examining key details about the client and understanding the purpose for which the client seeks to use a particular account or credit line.
 Banks should have background information on the customer, their sources of wealth, and obtain details about their business operations.
-Accounts maintained by high-risk clients should be reviewed with greater frequency and with a higher degree of scrutiny than other clients.455 profits.
+Accounts maintained by high-risk clients should be reviewed with greater frequency and with a higher degree of scrutiny than other clients.

+Strengthen compliance incentives for banks and banking executives.
+Virtually every bank in the world is already required to have an anti-money laundering compliance program in place.
+However, the case of HSBC and countless other examples throughout the past decade illustrate that compliance requirements have been simply ignored when they stood between unscrupulous bankers and greater profits.
 This is because the consequences for a lack of compliance with the regulations in place are minor compared to the financial gains from facilitating such transactions.
 Although the banks found guilty of money laundering are occasionally required to pay hefty fines, the individuals responsible for the institution's transgression are often sheltered from criminal charges and financial consequences.
 In the case of HSBC, which was fined \$1.9 billion in 2012, the firm still made a sizable profit of \$20.6 billion that same year.
 Moreover, none of the company's executives faced criminal prosecution, with several even receiving multimillion-dollar bonuses a few months after the fine was handed down.
 This is partly due to a lack of clarity about exactly who should be held responsible for the bank's transgressions.
 In order to effectively deter banks from facilitating money laundering, specified senior officials within banks should be responsible for their institutions' compliance regime and should be held individually accountable for their role or negligence abetting crimes committed by the bank.